Emanuela Fato *** AM I ENOUGH? ***

-One of the most crucial choices was not to give up being a mentee, she continued to get support from her mentors.
-She describes the mentoring process as being a circle, circulating energy, “From both my mentor and my mentees I got precious insights about myself, as feedback really makes the difference.
-I can express different but complementary sides of myself as I can express doubts and weaknesses with my mentor and I can challenge myself being supportive and helpful with my mentees.
+One of the most crucial choices was not to give up being a mentee; she continues to get support from her mentors.
+She describes the mentoring process as a circle, circulating energy, “From both my mentor and my mentees, I got precious insights about myself, as feedback makes the difference.
+I can express different but complementary sides of myself as I can express doubts and weaknesses with my mentor and challenge myself to be supportive and helpful to my mentees.
 This is why I consider it a circle.”
-She pointed out that her mentor is from outside her club which makes the relationship with her mentees easier.
+She points out that her mentor is from outside her club, making the relationship with her mentees easier.

-I asked her what she would do differently if she had the chance to go back and start again, “I wouldn’t have lost that first year!” she also realised that each mentee needs to be treated holistically.
-People are not just who they are at Toastmasters and should be treated 360 degrees, sometimes it is something outside the club that is holding them back and you need to understand that.
-A mentor needs to be humble, “You are not a mentor because you know everything!
-You know something and that is enough.”
+I asked her what she would do differently if she had the chance to return and start again, “I wouldn’t have lost that first year!” she also realized that each mentee needs to be treated holistically.
+People are not just who they are at Toastmasters and should be treated 360 degrees.
+Sometimes, something outside the club is holding them back, and you need to understand that.
+A mentor must be humble, “You are not a mentor because you know everything!
+You know something, and that is enough.”

-Mentoring is one of the most important things that Toastmasters offers and it should have much more emphasis in all clubs.
-I asked Emanuela if it should be assigned a dedicated officer role in every club.
-“It is part of the VPE’s role but VPEs have so much to do that it should have someone, maybe an assistant to the VPE so that they are coordinated.”
-Toastmasters is the perfect environment for mentoring, it attracts people from all walks of life and professions.
-She recognised that her professional mentors had given her so much in her professional career as she hopes to give to the people who she coaches and teaches.
+Mentoring is one of the most essential things that Toastmasters offers.
+I asked Emanuela if she should be assigned a dedicated officer role in every club.
+“It is part of the VPE’s role, but VPEs have so much to do that they should have someone, maybe an assistant to the VPE, so they are coordinated.”
+Toastmasters are the perfect environment for mentoring.
+It attracts people from all walks of life and professions.
+She recognizes that her professional mentors have given her so much in her professional career as she hopes to provide for the people she coaches and teaches.
 It helps you to set goals and have clear steps to get there.
 Whether it be in leadership or public speaking, having someone to support you is powerful and can change the direction of your life.

-I love growth and I had seen the power of mentoring with my experiences.
+I love growth and have seen the power of mentoring with my experiences.

-From both my mentor and my mentees I got precious insights about myself.
+My mentor and my mentees gave me precious insights about myself.

 Thank you, Emanuela, for sharing your insights into Mentoring with us.
 David O’Regan, VPPR Toastmasters Thessaloniki